Emile Cammeraat is since august 2015 connected to the Department of Economics at the Leiden University as PHD-candidate.

 - The effects of commitment to social security in the constitution on social expenditure schemes.

-- The relationship between social expenditure schemes and inequality, poverty, life-expectancy and economic growth.
+- The relationship between social expenditure schemes and inequality, poverty and economic growth.

-- De added and discouraged worker effects: An analysis of the Great Recession in the Netherlands.
+- De added worker effect: An analysis of the Great Recession in the Netherlands.

 - Law and Economics (audience I)